%20(4).png)

 If you’re looking for instant results, off-the-shelf automations, or a quick “AI makeover,” we’re unlikely to be the right partner.

-If you want judgement, clarity, and long-term improvement that actually sticks, we should talk.
+If you want judgement, clarity, and long-term improvement that actually sticks, the right place to begin is usually with the Strategic AI Readiness Review.

 When ACG is typically the right fit